 Personnel File.
-An employee or the President of the Union or his/her designate with the written authority of the employee, shall be entitled to review the employee's personnel file(s), both paper and, if applicable, electronic, in the office in which the file is normally kept, in order to facilitate the investigation of a grievance.
+An employee, or the President of the Union, or his/her designate, with the written authority of the employee, shall be entitled to review the employee's personnel file(s), both paper and, if applicable, electronic, in the office in which the file is normally kept, in order to facilitate the investigation of a grievance.
 The employee or the President, as the case may be, shall give the Employer adequate notice prior to having access to such file(s).

 Personnel File.
-An employee, or the Senior Union Official (or her/his designated representative), with the written authority of the employee, shall beentitled to review the employee’s personnel file, in the office in which the file is normally kept, in order to facilitate the investiga- tion of a grievance or an employee may review her/his file for per- sonal reference.
+An employee, or the Senior Union Official (or her/his designated representative), with the written authority of the employee, shall be entitled to review the employee’s personnel file, in the office in which the file is normally kept, in order to facilitate the investiga- tion of a grievance or an employee may review her/his file for per- sonal reference.
 The employee or the Senior Union Official, as the case may be, shall give the Employer seven (7) days’ notice prior to examining the file.
-The personnel file shall not be made public or shown to any other individual without the employee’s written consent, except in the proper operation of the Employer’s business and/or for the purpos- es of the proper application of this Agreement.ARTICLE 13 - PROBATIONARY PERIOD
+The personnel file shall not be made public or shown to any other individual without the employee’s written consent, except in the proper operation of the Employer’s business and/or for the purpos- es of the proper application of this Agreement.

-Personnel File.
-An employee, or the President of the Union (or designate), with the written authority of the employee, shall be entitled to review the employee's personnel file(s), both paper and, if applicable, electronic, in the office in which the file is normally kept.
-The employee or the President, as the case may be shall give the Employer adequate notice prior to having access to such file(s).
-Written censures, letters of reprimand, adverse reports or any disciplinary action recorded on an employee's personnel file shall be removed automatically after the expiration of twelve (12) months from the date it was issued.
+Personnel File. (a) An employee, or the President of the Union (or their designate) with the written authority of the employee, shall be entitled to review the employee's personnel file, in the office in which the file is normally kept, in order to facilitate the investigation of a grievance.
+The employee or the President, as the case may be, shall give the Employer adequate written notice, prior to having access to such file.
+Access to the file shall be no later than three days after notice is given.